TAMULib/GIFMButtonService/CONTRIBUTING.md

 ## Good Luck!

 We look forward to seeing your contributions.
-If you have any additional questions please contact the *GIFM UI* developers at helpdesk@library.tamu.edu.
+If you have any additional questions please contact the *GIFM Service* developers at helpdesk@library.tamu.edu.

 <div align="right">(<a href="#readme-top">back to top</a>)</div>